guidoism/escape/inspiration/jonesforth.md

         0BRANCH is the same except the branch happens conditionally.

-        Now standard FORTH words such as IF, THEN, ELSE, WHILE, REPEAT, etc. can be implemented entirely in FORTH.
+        Now standard Forth words such as IF, THEN, ELSE, WHILE, REPEAT, etc. can be implemented entirely in Forth.
 They are IMMEDIATE words which append various combinations of BRANCH or 0BRANCH into the word currently being compiled.

         As an example, code written like this: